• Home |

 Note: This information comes from the manufacturer and is for informational purposes only.
 The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.

-The 6mm ARC is your best option if you're long-range target shooting and only occasionally go deer hunting because it shoots much flatter than the 6.5 Grendel.
+The 6mm ARC is your better option if you're long-range target shooting and only occasionally go deer hunting, because it shoots much flatter than the 6.5 Grendel.

-However, if you're a big-game hunter, the 6.5 Grendel will perform better because it has a little more knockdown power due to the larger bullets.
+The 6.5 Grendel performs better if you're a big game hunter, because it has a little more knockdown power due to its larger bullets.

-In a perfect world, you could buy an upper for each caliber.
-If that's not feasible, the 6.5 Grendel is the better all-around caliber because of its versatility.
+You would ideally buy an upper for each round.
+If that's not practical, then the 6.5 Grendel’s versatility makes it the better all-around choice.

 Ammo Comparisons